tsconn23/edgex-geneva-api/README.md

 2.)
 Choose File --> Import from URL

 3.)
-Supply a URL to one of the YAML files in the repo
+Choose a YAML file to view, then click the "RAW" button and use that URL

 4.)
 You should see the Swagger UI output on the right.